Schedule

 • Introduction to Victorian London and its press

-Thurs at midnight—Due: Weekly Assignment #5 – Using Library Resources and Historical Databases
+Thurs at midnight—Due: Week 7 Assignment – Using Library Resources and Historical Databases

 • An exercise in using library resources and historical databases.
 This is a chance to master – or if you already know it, demonstrate – the use of library databases and the advanced search function.